awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

 sp_get_distributor
 ```

 If the result is `NULL` for column distribution, distribution isn't configured\.
-You can use the following procedure to set up distribution\.
+You can use the following procedure to set up distribution\.<a name="CHAP_Source.SQLServer.CDC.MSCDC.Setup"></a>

 **To set up distribution**

+AWS DMS version 3\.4\.7 and greater can set up distribution for your database and all of your tables automatically if you aren't using a read\-only replica\.
++ Set the `SetUpMsCdcForTables` extra connection attribute to `true`\.
+For versions of AWS DMS earlier than 3\.4\.7, or for a read\-only replica as a source, perform the following steps:

   1. Connect to your SQL Server source database using the SQL Server Management Studio \(SSMS\) tool\.

   1. Open the context \(right\-click\) menu for the **Replication** folder, and choose **Configure Distribution**\.
-The Configure Distribution Wizard appears\.
+The Configure Distribution wizard appears\.

   1. Follow the wizard to enter the default values and create the distribution\.

 For tables without primary keys, set up MS\-CDC for the database\.
 To do so, use an account that has the sysadmin role assigned to it, and run the following command\.